Introduction

 If you want to start an Act or Scene Heading on a new page, you can manually insert a page break either from the block type menu or with the keyboard shortcut Command + Enter.

-If you prefer to write in a continuous view without seeing the page breaks, you can switch in pageless view by clicking the icon on the left side of the status bar (beneath the editor)
+If you prefer to write in a continuous view without seeing dynamic page breaks, you can switch in pageless view by clicking the icon on the left side of the status bar (beneath the editor).

-- Switching to pageless view a personal view preference that only applies to the person who sets it.
+Switching to pageless view is a personal view preference that only applies to the person who sets it.
 It will not apply to the document globally.